DatapuntAmsterdam/gastransitie/README.md

-# gastransitie project
+# Energie transitie project
 Data handling for pilot project energy transition in Amsterdam.
-Currently this project does not offer an API or webservices of any kind.
-We are still in an early phase where we are determining the requirements.
-Maps are, for the moment, made using QGis using a locally running PostGIS database that this software fills with data.

 ### Context:
 * A number of stakeholders have gotten together to select a number of